nautilus-cyberneering/nautilus-librarian/docs/commands.md

 - Generate Base image from `Gold` (change size and [ICC profile](https://en.wikipedia.org/wiki/ICC_profile)).
 - Auto-commit new or changed `Base` images.

-They way you usually use this command is by invoking it on a GitHub (or other CI/CD tool) workflow.
+The way you usually use this command is by invoking it on a GitHub (or other CI/CD tool) workflow.
 You can see an example [here](https://github.com/Nautilus-Cyberneering/chinese-ideographs/blob/main/.github/workflows/gold-drawings-processing.yml).

 Example of invoking the command in a GitHub workflow: